Trustees' Reports - Treasurer's Report 2018

 Guild membership, as measured by those paying subscriptions during the year, decreased slightly again in 2018, although this could be partly explained by the fact that some towers appeared to be reluctant to part with their subs during the year.
 A certain amount of chasing up might have to be considered.
-The total paying their subscriptions last year was 510, against a revised 2016 figure of 551, the drop in numbers being fairly well spread throughout the Guild.
-At the time of preparing the accounts the Guild’s paying membership in 2017 was split thus:-
+The total paying their subscriptions last year was 475, against a revised 2017 figure of 515, the drop in numbers being fairly well spread throughout the Guild.
+At the time of preparing the accounts the Guild’s paying membership in 2018 was split thus:-

-There are also 6 active Life Members resident within the Guild taking the resident membership to 516.
+There are also 5 active life members resident within the Guild taking the resident membership to 480.
 My grateful thanks go again to George Wrycroft, Gerald Trevor and Sally Idle for their invaluable help in the collecting and recording of your subscriptions over the last 12 months.
-If you have not paid your subscription for 2018 by the time you read this (adults £10; juniors £2) I would urge you to send the money to one of these three as soon as possible.
+If you have not paid your subscription for 2019 by the time you read this (adults £10; juniors £2) I would urge you to send the money to one of these three as soon as possible.

-This year the General Fund, despite increased expenditure on training and the youth team, and also the production of Guild handbooks, ended up with a surplus of over £1,100.
-There was less expense involved for newsletters and the Youth Team and no one-off amounts spent and the £5 element from subscriptions for the Bell Repair Fund came to £2,635.
-The Guild has reserves of £11,593 which is roughly equivalent to 3 years income, which the Trustees regard as acceptable.
+This year the General Fund, despite increased expenditure on training and the youth team, and also the production of Guild handbooks, ended up with a surplus of nearly £200.
+This was a considerably lower surplus than 2017 mainly due to the loss of income from subscriptions as mentioned above.
+The Guild has reserves of £11,782 which is roughly equivalent to 3 years income which the Trustees regard as acceptable.
 This amount covers for any unexpected falls to income or years in which expenditure is above the norm.

-The Bell Repair Fund has reserves of £27,825.
+The Bell Repair Fund has reserves of £37,195.
 These have benefitted from the allocation of part of the Guild subscription to be paid into the BRF and also from the Philip Faulks Memorial Bell Fund as outlined above.
-The very nature of the Fund means that the donations it makes to churches vary from year to year according to repairs, maintenance issues, and enhancements that occur and qualify for support.
+The very nature of the Fund means that the donations it makes to churches vary from year to year according to repairs, maintenance issues, and enhancementsthat occur and qualify for support.
 The donations made from the Fund vary from a few hundred pounds to several thousand according to the work needed.
-In simple terms with over 100 towers with bells in the Guild the Fund is equivalent to less than £300 per tower.
-The Trustees realise the level of the Fund is dependent on its income from the Coventry DG and its income is dependent on the number of subscribing members.
+In simple terms with over 100 towers with bells in the Guild the Fund is equivalent to less than £400 per tower.
 The Trustees regard the current level of reserves as adequate.
 They are being proactive in using the money effectively by donating to churches having bell maintenance reports whilst still being receptive to funding any maintenance needed on bells/fittings; and augmentations to existing rings.